NikitaLazovskyi/Messanger/README.md

 # Quick start

 -NOTE!
-For launching need to be installed Docker!
-If it doesn't, please, proceed and install it: https://www.docker.com/get-started/
+The Docker need to be installed.
+If it isn't please proceed and install it: https://www.docker.com/get-started/

 ## 1. Launching:
-- Proceed to the `remote` folder of root folder by path `messenger/remote`
+- Proceed to the `remote` folder of the root folder by path `messenger/remote`
-- Open here CLI and enter next:
+- Open CLI here and enter next:
 `docker-compose up`
 - wait till images will be downloaded and deployed on local host